 STRs definitely decreases values of the neighboring properties with up to 10 vacationing strangers coming and going constantly.
 Families live very differently from STR vacationers.
-They operate much like mini motels scattered throughout the neighborhood and the certainly do change the character which is contrary the City's Land Use Plan.
+They operate much like mini motels scattered throughout the neighborhood and the character which is contrary the City's Land Use Plan.